rocketxl5/magicfind-client/README.md

 3- Search API: Query Skryfall cards api.

-catalogInput -> useRef assigned to SearchCatalog component search input storeInput -> useRef assigned to SearchCollection component search input apiInput -> useRef assigned to SearchAPI component search input
+catalogInput -> useRef assigned to Catalog component search input storeInput -> useRef assigned to Collection component search input apiInput -> useRef assigned to SearchAPI component search input

 The form Component takes a formID prop.
 This formID is passed down to SearchInput to assign the proper Text to the placeholder attribute.